jdoleary/garden/Self Defense/Jiu Jitsu/People/Chris Paines.md

 This is how keenan learns, try new things against worse people.

-On "Just getting up" from darces and arm triangles Turtle to tripod side bottom - get under them, stand
+On "Just getting up" from darces and arm triangles (darce turn in, arm triangle ball up and turn away and invert) Turtle to tripod side bottom - get under them, stand
 If someone is going for a darce by pulling my arm I can just get up